The Together, Restoring their Names Fellowship is a rewarding two semester opportunity for students of all backgrounds.

 Travel the world

-Some of the most engaged Together, Restoring their Names Fellows will be selected for spots on our subsidized Holocaust service-learning trips around the world.
-This year Together, Restoring their Names will be leading trips to The Netherlands during winter break, and Washington, D.C. during the fall semester.
+A small group of the most engaged Together, Restoring their Names Fellows will be selected for spots on our subsidized Holocaust service-learning trips around the world.
+These students will be picked from the larger group of Fellows as they stand out as the ones who want to make the biggest difference - not all Fellows are invited to take part in our trips.
+This year Together, Restoring their Names will be leading trips to Prague in February, and Poland during the summer of 2019.
+Last year, student Fellows traveled to The Netherlands during winter break, and Washington, D.C. during the spring semester.

 Shape your experience

-At the beginning of your Fellowship, you will meet with your peers and group leaders to plan and organize the Holocaust memory service-learning projects which you want to take part in.
+At the beginning of your Fellowship, you will work remotely with Together, Restoring their Names staff and other student Fellows to plan and organize the Holocaust memory service-learning projects which you want to take part in.
 Opportunities include working directly with local Holocaust survivors, engaging students on your campus with innovative Holocaust programming, and brainstorming your own ideas on how to restore the names of victims.
+The Fellowship is built on a flexible schedule with no mandated time commitment.
+You decide how much time you want to dedicate to your projects and volunteering.

 Fellows are expected to meet goals to heighten the impact of their work.
 We will work together to build goals for each individual fellow which fits in their schedule and plays into their strengths and interests.
 Possible goals include:

-Implementing three on-campus Holocaust events, partnering with other campus groups
+Implementing on-campus Holocaust events, partnering with other campus groups

-Writing a short weekly article for our Reflections page
+Writing a short articles for our Reflections page

 Hold three off campus Holocaust related events with senior citizens, youth groups, or new immigrants

-Plan and implement a large community event for Yom HaShoah in April 2018
+Plan and implement a large community event or on campus event for Yom HaShoah in April 2019

 Meet fundraising goals for charities which work directly with Holocaust survivors